SuryaMajumder/ExplorerBgTool/README.md

 - You can keep multiple images and swap them anytime via the app
 - GIF and live wallpapers are **not supported** inside Explorer (Windows limitation)
 - If you move the folder to a new location, just run `start.bat`, click Browse DLL to repoint to the DLL, Apply, then run `SETUP_AUTOSTART.bat` again
+- **Overlays are composited at 4K resolution** before being sent to Explorer — they stay sharp even on large monitors
+- **Overlay position is absolute** — the chibi stays in its corner even when you resize Explorer.
+Background uses Zoom & Fill so it always scales.
+They work independently!
+- Check `.wallpaper_cache/watcher.log` if wallpaper auto-sync isn't behaving as expected — it logs every check and apply

 ---

 ## 🙏 Credits

 - **[Maplespe](https://github.com/Maplespe/explorerTool)** — for the original `ExplorerBgTool.dll` that makes all of this possible
-- Python GUI, browser UI, and tooling built on top of it
+- Python GUI, browser UI, foreground overlay system, wallpaper sync, and tooling built on top of it

 ---